kprasha/jaxws/jaxws-ri/samples/fromjava-wsaddressing/Readme.txt

 fromjava-wsaddressing sample demonstrates the use of WS-Addressing in Web Services starting from Java.
 Notice in AddNumbersImpl,
- @BindingType(value = SOAPBinding.SOAP11HTTP_BINDING, features = {@Feature(value = AddressingFeature.ID)})
- is used to enable addressing.
+ @javax.xml.ws.soap.Addressing is used to enable addressing.
 With this annotation the generated WSDL for this service contains
  <wsaw:UsingAddressing/> in the binding section.
 At the minimal, this should be specified on an endpoint
  implementation to enable addressing starting from Java.